 (iii) A maximum speed symbol ≤ K.

 2.56.
-Pressure Index ("PSI’)” is a code identifying the inflation pressure for the dimension measurement (section 3.20.5.1.) and for the load/speed endurance test (section 3.16) which may be used during testing of tyres as shown in Annex 4;
+Pressure Index ("PSI’)” is a code identifying the inflation pressure for the dimension measurement (section 3.20.5.1.) and for the load/speed endurance test (section 3.16) as shown in Annex 4;

-The inflation pressure for the dimension measurement and for the load/speed endurance test shallmay be indicated directly in kilopascals, replacing the Pressure index ("PSI ”).
+The inflation pressure for the dimension measurement and for the load/speed endurance test may be indicated directly in kilopascals, replacing the Pressure index ("PSI ”).

 2.57.
-"Radial ply tyre" means a pneumatic tyre structure in which the ply cords that extend to the beads are laid at substantially 90° to the centreline of the tread, the carcass being restrained by circumferential belts of 2 or more layers of substantially inextensible cord material;
+"Radial ply tyre" means a pneumatictyre structure in which the ply cords that extend to the beads are laid at substantially 90° to the centreline of the tread, the carcass being restrained by circumferential belts of 2 or more layers of substantially inextensible cord material;

 2.58.
 "Rim" means that part of the wheel forming the support for the tyre and on which the tyre beads are seated;